petapp

 3. A need for connecting besides hooking up.

-Adding to the fact that even the most outdated and basic user interface can make it to the top ten global list, if we were to address even one of these pain points, it seems mass adoption for a new dating app would be quite reasonable..
-But our creative brains just couldn’t keep still and be satisfied with building just another boring old dating app.
+Adding to the fact that even the most outdated and basic user interface can make it to the top ten global list, if we were to address even one of these pain points, it seems mass adoption for a new dating app would be quite realistic..
+But our tinkering brains at FFF/MnM just couldn’t be satisfied with building just another boring old dating app.

 So we decided to add another twist.